mdr language translation

 Introduction

-The European Union Medical Device Regulation (MDR) adopted in April 2017, changed the European legal framework for medical devices and introduced new principal and supportive responsibilities for EMA and for national authorities in the assessment of certain categories of medical products.
+The European Union Medical Device Regulation (MDR) adopted in April 2017, reshaped the legal framework for medical devices and introduced new responsibilities for EMA and national authorities in assessing certain medical products.

 Why Is MDR Important